-- 1. Where mail is received in the first mail on the morning of the first working day after the last day of discount, subject to the envelope clearly being post marked prior to the last day of the Discount Period as shown on the assessment notice.
-Envelopes must be held by the records staff until such time as the external auditors approve their destruction; or - 2.
-When the rates are paid directly into Australia Post, the banking system or Bpay system on or before the last day of the Discount Period (proof required); or - 3.
-Where a ratepayer has paid the rates prior to the last day of the Discount Period but has short paid by less than \$10.00, the ratepayer will still be entitled to the discount; or - 4.
-Where there is an apparent accidental short payment of \$10.00 or more (ie: transposition error) of the amount due which has been paid on or before the last day of the Discount Period, the application of discount will be considered on a case-by-case basis in the following manner. - The ratepayer will be advised to pay the shortfall within five (5) business days.
-If the shortfall is paid within this period, the discount will be applied. - 5.
+- 1. When the rates are paid directly into Australia Post, the banking system or Bpay system on or before the last day of the Discount Period (proof required); or - 2.
+Where a ratepayer has paid the rates prior to the last day of the Discount Period but has short paid by less than \$10.00, the ratepayer will still be entitled to the discount; or - 3.
+Where there is an apparent accidental short payment of \$10.00 or more (i.e.: transposition error) of the amount due which has been paid on or before the last day of the Discount Period, the application of discount will be considered on a case-by-case basis in the following manner. - The ratepayer will be advised to pay the shortfall within five (5) business days.
+If the shortfall is paid within this period, the discount will be applied. - 4.
 If in the opinion of Council's delegate there are exceptional circumstances which warrant the approval of allocating the discount after the due date, in circumstances other than those detailed in this clause 10.3, the Council's delegate may grant the discount amount.